 As an Alabama Expungement Lawyer we talk to many people every week that wish you could go back and change the past.
-Well, now under the Alabama Expungement Law you may be able to expunge or clear your the record of your arrest for certain charges if you were not convicted.
+Under the first 2014 Alabama Expungement Law and now the new 2021 Alabama Expungement Law you may be able to expunge or clear your criminal record of eligible charges.
 Don’t let your past arrest hold you back, your new and clear future awaits you!

 THE EXPUNGEMENT LAW IN ALABAMA IS VERY IMPORTANT

 Have you ever heard that your arrest record can follow you for your whole life?
-Well, now in Alabama there are exceptions to that rule.
-Without an expungement, your record of arrest will show up on law enforcement records and background checks.
+Many people do not realize that in Alabama even if your prior charge was dismissed, nolle prossed, “no billed” by a grand jury, you were found “not guilty” at a jury or judge trial, or any other form of non-conviction – your arrest records still show that you were arrested for the charge and can appear on certain background checks UNLESS you successfully receive an Order of Expungement from the proper court in Alabama.
+Without an expungement in Alabama, your record of arrest will show up on law enforcement records and background checks.
 You could be turned down by potential employers, auto and home lenders, colleges and many more.
 Even if you were arrested by mistake, charges were dropped, or you were found “Not Guilty.”
 Most employers will conduct a background check when considering your job application.
 Don’t let the record of an arrest cause your application to be denied.

 Your job position, what vehicle you drive, where you live, what college or university you will get accepted to, may all depended upon what is found in your background check.
 You may be trying to get a loan to buy your first car or truck or even one for your teenager.
 If you are applying for a certificate or license, the process for your approval can take much longer or be denied.
 Whether you are needing to get your first apartment, a starter home for your new family or the house you have always dreamed of, it can all be affected by your criminal arrest record.